dbt-labs/dbt-core/docs/arch/adr-005-betterproto.md

 Advantages of Google protobuf:
 * Message can be constructed from a dictionary of all message values.
 With betterproto you had to pre-construct nested message objects, which kind of forced you to sprinkle generated message objects through the codebase.
 * The Struct support works really well
+* Type errors are caught much earlier and more consistently.
+Betterproto would accept fields of the wrong types, which was sometimes caught on serialization to a dictionary, and sometimes not until serialized to a binary string.
+Sometimes not at all.

 Disadvantages of Google protobuf:
 * You can't just set nested message objects, you have to use CopyFrom.
 Just code, again.